etsang647/covid-19-map/README.md

 You're all set!

-### (Optional) Refresh data
+### (optional) Refresh data

 **Update as of 03/29/2020:** Data is now automatically pulled from [The New York Times](https://github.com/nytimes/covid-19-data) upon reload.
 I am no longer using the [JHU CSSE dataset](https://github.com/CSSEGISandData/COVID-19) due to their recent formatting inconsistencies.
 Any files utilizing that dataset can be found [here](https://github.com/etsang647/covid-19-map/tree/master/server/archive/jhu_csse).

 If you require data from [JHU CSSE](https://github.com/CSSEGISandData/COVID-19) for any reason, the following instructions will still work, albeit only for the date range `01-22-2020` to `03-21-2020` prior to their data overhaul.
-From the `server/archive/jhu_csse` directory, run `make data` to pull that data from their repository.
+From the `server/archive/jhu_csse` directory, run `./update_data.sh` to pull US state-level data from their repository.

 ## To run the project locally